- Expertise: Wellbeing and Inclusion in Bids and Proposals Expert

-In 2017 she was part of the Strategic Proposals’ Rising Stars award programme which recognised outstanding individuals aged under 30 within bid and proposals and she also completed her APMP Practitioner qualification.
+In 2017 she was also part of the Strategic Proposals’ Rising Stars award programme which recognised outstanding individuals aged under 30 within bid and proposals and she has completed her APMP Professional qualification.